-As the play on words in our title suggests, in today’s article we are going to put the whole concept of employee performance evaluations on trial.
+As the play on words in our title suggests, in today’s article we are going to put the whole concept of employee performance evaluation on trial.

 – Without employee reviews, there is very limited goal setting and progress evaluation.
 Tracked goals and progress give not only individual employees, but a whole team of employees something to aim towards.
 We recommend setting up many smaller achievable milestones for best results.